 This program is designed for students who receive an undergraduate BSE degree from UM – Shanghai Jiao Tong University’s Joint Institute (JI SJTU) and wish to pursue an Integrative Systems and Design (ISD) Engineering Master’s degree at UM.
 The Graduate Admissions Committee reviews all applications and admission is granted on a case-by-case basis.
-All ISD SJTU ADMP students are required to complete at least 21 credit hours in residence at UM Ann Arbor and pay full tuition.
+All ISD SJTU AMDP students are required to complete at least 21 credit hours in residence at UM Ann Arbor and pay full tuition.

 - Hold an undergraduate BSE degree from UM Shanghai Jiao Tong University’s Joint Institute.

 - Cumulative GPA of 3.2 or higher from JI SJTU.

 - Students who participate in the joint undergraduate program and receive two undergraduate degrees from UM and JI SJTU are ineligible for this program.

 - Engineering Global Leadership (EGL) students are not eligible for ISD SJTU AMDP and vice versa.

 - The ISD SJTU AMDP program is not available to a student pursuing a dual-degree in either their undergraduate or graduate program.

 Application Process: The application process has two steps.